Lilliemae23/Virtual-enterprise-network-acl/README.md

 ![Ping Test Before ACL](Pictures/Screenshots/Network/admin-staff-ping.png)

-*Figure 3: Successful connectivity test before applying ACLs.*
+ Figure 3: Successful connectivity test before applying ACLs.*

 This confirmed that all networks could communicate freely before restrictions were applied.

-•	_Access Control List (ACL) Configuration_
+4.	 _Access Control List (ACL) Configuration_

 To secure the Admin network, a standard ACL was created on the router.
 The ACL was designed to:
 - Deny traffic from the Staff network